2025 Oahu Guide: Experience Oahu Like A Local

 Banzai Bowls

-another favourite, banzai bowls boasts large servings (I like to tell the story of witnessing three boys sharing one bowl!) for acai and smoothies alike. perfect for sharing and a much needed treat on hot days.
+Banzai Bowls boasts large servings (I like to tell the story of witnessing three boys sharing one bowl in the parking lot lol) for acai and smoothies alike.
+Itʻs perfect for sharing and a much needed treat on hot days.

 Kaimana Shave Ice